sstavisk/speech_in_dorsal_motor_cortex_eLife_2019/README.md

 Dependencies are listed at the top of each script.
 In general, you will need to put /helper_functions and its subdirectories to your MATLAB path.
 A few of the figure scripts require additional code packs (for example, for dPCA and jPCA); I've provided the URLs and paper references for that code.

 These scripts will not run without the underlying study datasets, which will be hosted by eLife.
-A list of all the requisite datasets is provided in list_of_datasets.m.
+A list of all the requisite datasets is provided in list_of_datasets.txt.

 Sergey D. Stavisky, December 2019, Stanford University